Malesche/BookLog-ssms-SQL-Exercise/README.md

 # BookLog ssms-SQL-Exercise
 Exercise for my SQL course.
-Modeling books and a reading log.
+A Relatinal Database modeling books and a reading log.

 One highlight was importing data from a goodreads csv.
 I wrote some functions to look at authors with several books in my data.
-Some more functions I used to conveniently retrieve Ids or other data and a procedure to delete a user and his data.
+Some more functions I used to conveniently retrieve Ids or other data and a procedure deletes a user and all his data.

 The most complex part i got around to were the triggers.
 They implement some logic around read dates and exclusive shelves.
 If a user puts a book on the currently reading shelf, it gets a new ReadDate with today as start date.
 If the book was on currently reading before and is then put on read, today is saved as an end date.